keyboardio/Kaleidoscope/README.md

 ### `.color`

 > The color to use to draw the pixels.
 >
-> Not a method itself, but a changeable value.
->
 > Defaults to { 0x80, 0x80, 0x80 }.